Sleeping Giant (Connecticut): History

 Sleeping Giant State Park was created in 1924, when the SGPA donated 600 acres to the Park and Forest Commission.
 The state added an additional 65 acres that year, purchased at a cost of $7025.00.

 In 1936, the Sleeping Giant Tower was built at the top by the Works Progress Administration.
 It was listed on the National Register of Historic Places in 1986 as part of the Connecticut State Park and Forest Depression-Era Federal Work Relief Programs Structures.

-On May 15, 2018, a severe microburst caused significant damage to the park, forcing officials to close the park for an unspecified period of time.
-The damage was initially assumed to be from a tornado, but the National Weather Serviced determined that the tornado ended just west of Sleeping Giant State Park and had transitioned to a 100-mph microburst by the time it reached the park.
-The microburst was half a mile wide and continued for seven miles.
-Nearly every pine tree in the main picnic area was toppled.
-After more than a year of clean up, the park finally reopened on June 14, 2019.
+On May 15, 2018, a 100-mph microburst caused extensive damage to the park, forcing its closure.
+Ben Lambert of the New Haven Register noted that, "The tops of trees around the park entrance looked as if they had been purposefully shorn away."
+After more than a year of clean up, largely in part by the Sleeping Giant Park Association, the park reopened on June 14, 2019.
+According to the Hartford Courant, officials from the state estimated restoration cost $735,000.

 Recreation

-Sleeping Giant State Park is a popular outdoor recreation destination among residents and visitors of the greater New Haven region.
-The clifftops offer long views of much of New Haven County and some of Hartford County over more than 270 degrees of the compass, and (atmospheric conditions permitting) across Long Island Sound to the Shoreham area on Long Island.
+Sleeping Giant State Park offers clifftop views of much of New Haven County, some of Hartford County and, atmospheric conditions permitting, across Long Island Sound to the Shoreham area on Long Island.

 The state park is open until sunset year-round.
-During warm weather months, a parking fee is charged on weekends and holidays ($4 to $15 in 2016).
 Activities permitted on the Giant include hiking, rock climbing, snowshoeing, picnicking, bird watching, and other passive pursuits.
 Trails specifically designed for horseback riding and cross-country skiing are located on the lower reaches of the Giant, and fishing is allowed in the abutting Mill River.
 Rock climbing, closed on the Giant in 1953 because of accidents, was permitted as of 2015.
 Youth camping only is allowed on the Giant (by permit).
 Seasonal facilities include restrooms, a picnic shelter, and picnic tables.
 The 23 mi Quinnipiac Trail—the oldest trail in the 700 mi blue blazed trail system managed by the Connecticut Forest and Park Association—traverses the length of the Giant from the Quinnipiac River west over the Giant's high points to the Mill River then continues north over West Rock Ridge and Mount Sanford.